Walter Brown (cricketer)

 Walter Brown (31 July 1868 – 13 August 1954) was an Indian-born English cricketer.
 He was a right-handed batsman who played for Gloucestershire.
-He was born in Uttar Pradesh and died in Cheltenham.
+He was born in the North-Western Provinces and died in Cheltenham.

 Brown made a single first-class appearance for the side, during the 1895 season, against Surrey.
 He scored 8 runs in the first innings in which he batted, and 11 runs in the second, as Gloucestershire lost the match by an innings margin.